 To retain their competitive position and access new markets and demographics, traditional television broadcasters are increasingly looking to exploit the internet as a delivery mechanism for their services.

-The specification defines DVB-I Service Lists, a means for internet-connected devices to find curated sets of linear television services that may be delivered through broadband or broadcast mechanisms.
+The initial core specification defines DVB-I Service Lists, a means for internet-connected devices to find curated sets of linear television services that may be delivered through broadband or broadcast mechanisms.
 It also defines the methods to retrieve electronic programme data for those services, which can be integrated into a single coherent offering that is accessed through a consistent user interface.

 Where both broadband and broadcast connections are available, devices can present an integrated list of services and content, combining both streamed and broadcast services – users don’t have to know or care whether a service arrives via broadband or broadcast.

 - Webinar: Building a reference client for DVB-I (April 2020)

 - Webinar: DVB-I Service Lists and Programme Information (April 2020)